unizar-flav/ProLink/README.md

 *Pro BLAST* allows to search for homologous sequences via the BLAST tool, but making sure that low identity seqs are also represented in the output.

 Firstly, a regular BLAST is launched and `hitlist_size` seqs are obtained.
 If the number of low identity seqs in the found seqs are below the `min_low_identity_seqs` parameter, a new regular BLAST will be launched but with hitlist_size += `additional_hits`.

-It will stop when the number of low identity seqs reach `max_low_identity_seqs`, or when more than 10000 sequences are found (this limit is due to the computing capacity of the Google collab servers when clustering.
-In a future update, this value will be included as an advanced parameter).
+It will stop when the number of low identity seqs reach `max_low_identity_seqs`.

-### Pro clustering
+### Pro Clustering

-ALFATClust is the tool that is used to cluster the sequences.
+[ALFATClust](https://github.com/phglab/ALFATClust) is the tool that is used to cluster the sequences.
 It is a recent and relatively fast tool, but it does not let the user choose the number of clusters produced when grouping the sequences.

 *Pro Clustering* allows to obtain a number of clusters in a determined range.

 Firstly, a regular clustering with the determined similarity is executed.
 If the number of clusters is avobe the `max_number_of_clusters_to_cluster_again` value, the sequences will be clustered again but with similarity -= `similarity_step`, in order to obtain an inferior number of clusters.
 On the contrary, if the number of clusters is below the `min_number_of_clusters_to_cluster_again`, the similarity requested will be increased.

 ## References